Runqing-forMost/TS3-Net/README.md

 Ubuntu 16 or 18 are ok for adoption.

 ### Run
-If you wish to run this method, you can conduct with the following commands:
+If you wish to run this method, you can conduct with the following shell comments:

 CIFAR-10：
 ``